cegekaacademy/mvc/README.md

 * MVC

 ## Setup
-Download postman(app or chrome extension) https://www.getpostman.com/downloads/
+Download and install postman(app or chrome extension) https://www.getpostman.com/downloads/

 ## Workshop - Game of Thrones
 We want to create a GOT API.